goauthentik/authentik/website/integrations/services/fortigate-ssl/index.md

 ### Error: authentik page shows "missing post data"

-An error message abouit missing data is displayed by authentik.
+An error message about missing data is displayed by authentik.
 This error means you have used the wrong `idp-single-sign-on-url` and most likely the wrong `idp-single-logout-url` in the FortiGate SAML SP configuration.
 These should be the redirect URLs from authentik's provider configuration and not the post URLs.